 - S. c. cantillans: breeding mainly in central and southern Italy.
 The taxon cantillans, historically associated with the birds breeding in the Iberian Peninsula, is now the nominate subspecies of the Eastern Subalpine Warbler.
 This is because the type of cantillans was described from two specimens collected in Italy (Baccetti et al. 2007) and found out to belong to the Eastern.
 Thus the need to find a new name for the Iberian birds, which Svensson did by describing iberiae.

-- S. c. albistriata: breeding in the Balkans and western Turkey.
+- S. c. albistriata: breeding in western Turkey, the Balkans and NE Italy (provinces of Trieste and Gorizia).
+Thanks Paul Tout for the comment.

 Moltoni’s Warbler (Sylvia subalpina): breeding in Mallorca, Sardinia, Corsica and northern Italy.
 Despite the overlap between Moltoni’s Warbler and cantillans in northern Italy, there is no evidence for gene flow between the two species (Brambilla et al. 2008).
 The correct scientific name for this species is Sylvia subalpina rather than Sylvia moltonii following the recommendation by Baccetti et al. (2007) and Svensson (2013).